Investigations & Hotline Allegations

 Hotline Allegations

-From April 1, 2024 to June 30, 2024, the DoD OIG Hotline investigator received 16 allegations related to OAR and referred 13 cases for further criminal and or administrative investigation.
-The State OIG received 16 allegations and referred 3, the USAID OIG received 24 allegations.
+From October 1, 2024 to December 31, 2024, the DoD OIG Hotline investigators received 17 allegations related to OAR and referred 13 cases for further criminal or administrative investigation.
+State OIG received 11 allegations and referred 3, and USAID OIG received 34 allegations.
 In some instances, a case may contain multiple subjects and allegations.

 Plugins not working?
 Charts available in PDF.